demisto/content/Packs/FeedBambenekConsulting/Integrations/FeedBambenekConsulting/README.md

 Use the Bambenek Consulting feed integration to fetch indicators from the feed.

-## Configure Bambenek Consulting Feed on Demisto
+## Configure Bambenek Consulting Feed on Cortex XSOAR
 ---

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.